George Modelski

-George Modelski was Professor Emeritus of political science in the University of Washington.
+George Modelski was professor of political science in the University of Washington.
 Modelski was a professor there from 1967 to 1995.

 Before working at the University of Washington, Modelski was a senior research fellow at the Institute of Advanced Studies at the Australian National University.

 Modelski did work on long-term processes in global politics and economics, as well as the world urban macrodynamics and world system evolution.
 He was a neorealist.
 In 2012 he was awarded with the Bronze Kondratieff Medal by the International N. D. Kondratieff Foundation.

+Long cycles theory

+George Modelski devised a cyclical theory of world leadership.
+Each cycle has a duration of about 100 years and a new hegemonic power appears each time.